codeforboston/mbta-ninja/README.md

 ## Deployment

 MBTA Ninja is deployed on [Heroku](http://heroku.com).
 Below is a quick guide to getting it up and running so you don't have to suffer too much to get it set up.

 Prerequisite:

-- If you dont have a heroku account, make one becore you start.
+- If you dont have a heroku account, make one before you start.

 - Install Meteor.js